Elton John: 1974–1980: The Rocket Record Company to 21 at 33

 The 1975 autobiographical album Captain Fantastic and the Brown Dirt Cowboy debuted at number one in the US, the first album to do so, and stayed there for seven weeks.
 John revealed his previously ambiguous personality on the album, with Taupin's lyrics describing their early days as struggling songwriters and musicians in London.
 The lyrics and accompanying photo booklet are infused with a specific sense of place and time that is otherwise rare in his music.
 The hit single from this album, "Someone Saved My Life Tonight", captured an early turning point in John's life.
 The album's release signalled the end of the Elton John Band, as an unhappy and overworked John dismissed Olsson and Murray.

 According to Circus, a spokesman for John's manager John Reid said the decision was reached mutually via phone while John was in Australia promoting Tommy.
 Davey Johnstone and Ray Cooper were retained, Quaye and Roger Pope returned, and the new bassist was Kenny Passarelli; this rhythm section provided a heavier backbeat.
 James Newton Howard joined to arrange in the studio and to play keyboards.
-In June 1975 John introduced the line-up at London's Wembley Stadium.
+In June 1975 John introduced the line-up at Wembley Stadium in London.

-The rock-orientated Rock of the Westies entered the US albums chart at number 1, as had Captain Fantastic and the Brown Dirt Cowboy, a previously unattained feat.
+The rock-oriented Rock of the Westies entered the US albums chart at number 1, as had Captain Fantastic and the Brown Dirt Cowboy, a previously unattained feat.
 John's stage wardrobe now included ostrich feathers, $5,000 spectacles that spelled his name in lights, and costumes such as the Statue of Liberty, Donald Duck, and Wolfgang Amadeus Mozart.
-In 1975, he received a star on the Hollywood Walk of Fame.
-The album features his fifth US number one single, "Island Girl".
-To celebrate five years since he had first appeared at the venue, in 1975, John played a two-night, four-show stand at the Troubadour.
-With seating limited to under 500 per show, the chance to purchase tickets was determined by a postcard lottery, with each winner allowed two tickets.
-Everyone who attended the performances received a hardbound "yearbook" of the band's history.
+In 1975 he received a star on the Hollywood Walk of Fame.
+The album features his fifth US number-one single, "Island Girl".
+To celebrate five years since he had first appeared at the venue, in 1975 John played a two-night, four-show stand at the Troubadour.
+With seating limited to fewer than 500 attendees per show, tickets were distributed through a postcard lottery system, with each selected individual eligible to purchase two tickets.
+All attendees received a hardbound "yearbook" documenting the band's history.
 That year, he also played piano on Kevin Ayers's Sweet Deceiver and was among the first and few white artists to appear on the African-American television series Soul Train.

-On 9 August 1975, John was named the outstanding rock personality of the year at the first annual Rock Music Awards in Santa Monica, California.
-In May 1976, the live album Here and There was released, followed in October by the album Blue Moves, which contained the single "Sorry Seems to Be the Hardest Word".
+On 9 August 1975 John was named the outstanding rock personality of the year at the first annual Rock Music Awards in Santa Monica, California, US.
+In May 1976 the live album Here and There was released, followed in October by the album Blue Moves, which contained the single "Sorry Seems to Be the Hardest Word".
 His biggest success in 1976 was "Don't Go Breaking My Heart", a duet with Kiki Dee that topped a number of charts, including the UK, the US, Australia, France and Canada.